Fintech Nubank nets $650 mln credit line for Mexico, Colombia expansion | Business

 Fintech Nubank nets $650 mln credit line for Mexico, Colombia expansion

+"Our priority is to keep developing this product to expand our customer base and launch more features," he added.
+Nubank's presence in Brazil, where it offers clients services including credit cards, savings accounts, investments, insurance and personal loans, gives an "interesting idea" of where the firm is headed in Mexico and Colombia in the next five to 10 years, Velez said without offering more details.

-Brazil's Nubank, Latin America's most valuable fintech, is fueling its expansion in Mexico and Colombia with the investment of a $650 million line of credit, the digital bank said Monday.
+Brazil's Nubank, Latin America's star fintech, is fueling its expansion in Mexico and Colombia with the investment of a $650-million line of credit, the digital bank said Monday.
 The new funds are a three-year credit line in Mexican and Colombian pesos, financed by Morgan Stanley, Citigroup Inc, Goldman Sachs, and HSBC, institutions that were underwriters of Nubank's initial public offering (IPO) in December 2021.

-Brazil's Nubank, Latin America's most valuable fintech, is fueling its expansion in Mexico and Colombia with the investment of a $650 million line of credit, the digital bank said Monday.

-The new funds are a three-year credit line in Mexican and Colombian pesos, financed by Morgan Stanley, Citigroup Inc, Goldman Sachs, and HSBC, institutions that were underwriters of Nubank's initial public offering (IPO) in December 2021.
-Backed by Warren Buffett's Berkshire Hathaway, Nubank said the funding will go towards technology and product development, customer-base growth, and hiring.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)